apache/nuttx/configs/samd21-xplained/README.txt

 ======

-This README discusses issues unique to NuttX configurations for the Atmel SAML21 Xplained Pro development board.
-This board features the ATSAML21J18A MCU.
+This README discusses issues unique to NuttX configurations for the Atmel SAMD21 Xplained Pro development board.
+This board features the ATSAMD21J18A MCU.

+The SAMD21 Xplained Pro Starter Kit may be bundled with three modules:

+1) I/O1   - An MMC/SD card slot, PWM LED control, ADC light sensor, USART loopback, TWI AT30TSE758 Temperature sensor.
+2) OLED1  - An OLED plus 3 additional switches and 3 additional LEDs
+3) PROTO1 - A prototyping board with logic on board (other than power-related logic).

 Contents
 ========

   - STATUS/ISSUES
   - Modules
-  - Development Environment
-  - GNU Toolchain Options
-  - IDEs
-  - NuttX EABI "buildroot" Toolchain
-  - LEDs and Buttons
+  - LEDs
   - Serial Consoles
   - Atmel Studio 6.1
-  - JTAG
-  - SAML21 Xplained Pro-specific Configuration Options
+  - SAMD21 Xplained Pro-specific Configuration Options
   - Configurations

 STATUS/ISSUES
 =============

-  - Since this port is a leverage of the SAMD20 Xplained port, some of the STATUS/ISSUES in the SAMD20 Xplained README.txt may apply here as well.

-  - 2015-5-26: The basic port is running at 48MHz (using 32.768 XTAL input
-    and the digital frequency locked loop).
-The basic NuttShell (NSH) configuration is working well with the serial console provided by SERCOM4 as 115200 8N1.

-  - 2015-6-14: Added a DMAC driver.
-There is no way to verify it at present and, hence, depends upon CONFIG_EXPERIMENTAL=y
+    1. See configs/samd20-xplained/README.txt.
+This port derives from the SAMD20 Xplained board board and all issues there should apply.
+    2. As of this writing, no testing has been performed.
+The board is on order and testing will begin when I have the board in hand.

 Modules
 =======

-  There are several I/O modules available that will work with the SAML21 Xplained Pro Starter Kit:
+  There are several I/O modules available that will work with the SAMD21 Xplained Pro Starter Kit:

   1) I/O1   - An MMC/SD card slot, PWM LED control, ADC light sensor, USART